-Online Consignment Brand’s Brick-And-Mortar Store Provides Special Services
+Online Consignment Brand’s Brick-And-Mortar Store Provides In-Store Styling And Tailoring

 The consignment retailer encourages foot traffic to its IRL location by providing customer-focused services for both men and women, including everything from free appraisals and styling workshops to custom tailoring